HomeUnderstanding Real Estate Laws and PracticesReal Estate InsightsUnderstanding Real Estate Laws and Practices

 Understanding Real Estate Laws and Practices

-Before engaging in real estate investments of any kind, it is important that you make yourself aware of the various laws and practices that govern the real estate in Nigeria and in the specific state you are interested in.
+Before engaging in real estate investments of any kind, it is important that you make yourself aware of the various laws and practices that govern real estate in Nigeria and in the specific state you are interested in.
 There are many laws that govern how people acquire property and what they can do with the property that they own.
-In Nigeria, many laws exist to regulate the real estate sector both at Federal and State Levels.
-Land Use Act and Capital Gains Tax constitutes laws at the federal level which governs and regulate real estate practice in Nigeria.
-At the state level, there are also a variety of laws governing the real estate industry, but for the purpose of this piece we will focus on Lagos State, being the most commercially viable in Nigeria.
+In Nigeria, many laws exist to regulate the real estate sector both at the Federal and State Levels.
+Land Use Act and Capital Gains Tax constitute laws at the federal level that govern and regulate real estate practice in Nigeria.
+At the state level, there are also a variety of laws governing the real estate industry, but for the purpose of this piece, we will focus on Lagos State, being the most commercially viable in Nigeria.

 Land Use Act 1978